-- Within 6 months from approval of Modification 6, the Proponent must prepare a Rehabilitation Strategy for the site to the satisfaction of the Secretary.
-This strategy must: - be prepared by a team of suitably qualified and experienced experts whose appointment has been endorsed by the Secretary; - be prepared in consultation with relevant stakeholders including the RR, MEG, EPA, NSW Health (b) (Western NSW Local Health District), DPE Water, Heritage NSW, Council and Perilya Broken Hill - define the rehabilitation objectives for and schedule of the mine site and "free areas", with (c) consideration of heritage values, dust management, water and leachate management, subsidence, visual impacts and public safety; - (d) includes a conceptual final landform and rehabilitation plan; - include a life of mine rehabilitation and mining schedule which outlines key progressive rehabilitation (e) milestones from the commencement of operations through to decommissioning and mine closure; - managing and minimising any adverse socio-economic effects associated with mine closure. (f)
+- 34A.
+Within 6 months from approval of Modification 6, the Proponent must prepare a Rehabilitation Strategy for the site to the satisfaction of the Secretary.
+This strategy must: - (a) be prepared by a team of suitably qualified and experienced experts whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with relevant stakeholders including the RR, MEG, EPA, NSW Health (Western NSW Local Health District), Water Group, Heritage NSW, Council and Perilya Broken Hill Limited: - (c) define the rehabilitation objectives for and schedule of the mine site and "free areas", with consideration of heritage values, dust management, water and leachate management, subsidence, visual impacts and public safety; - (d) includes a conceptual final landform and rehabilitation plan; - (e) include a life of mine rehabilitation and mining schedule which outlines key progressive rehabilitation milestones from the commencement of operations through to decommissioning and mine closure; and - (f) managing and minimising any adverse socio-economic effects associated with mine closure.